vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 This is in reference to a family of theories that are collected under the heading 'evidential internalism' (svataḥ-pramāṇya-vādaḥ).

 The internalists hold that the evidentiality of an observation is a function of its content rather than external factors like its causal history and is knowable via introspection alone.
 In other words, whatever it is that makes an observation evidential is grounded in facts about its nature as a mental state—the sort of mental state that it is.
-According to a externalist, on the other hand, evidentiality also depends on facts about the process by which an observation comes about.
+According to an externalist, on the other hand, evidentiality also depends on facts about the process by which an observation comes about.

 Within this debate, we can distinguish between an epistemic and a metaphysical question.